-Of those who resided in Lincoln County during the 2016 to 2020 period, an average of 2,007 individuals had disabilities.
+Of those who resided in Lincoln County in 2020, an average of 2,007 individuals had disabilities.
 This equates to 18.9% of Lincoln County residents having a disability.
 This percentage is considerably higher than the state average of 12.7%.